christianalfoni/EmptyBox/posts/2015_04_19_The-ultimate-webpack-setup.md

 `webpack -p --config webpack.production.config.js`

-It is very important that the environment variable *NODE_ENV* is set to *production*.
-This will probably be set by default on the service your application runs, but you might have to set it up manually.
+It is very important that the environment variable *NODE_ENV* is set to *production* or you inline it with the command like this:

+`NODE_ENV=production webpack -p --config webpack.production.config.js`

+What you decide to do depends on the service running the command.

 Now lets take a look at the configuration file.